-Just like big hair and Spandex, country music was alive and well in the ’80s.
+Just like big hair and Spandex, country music was alive and well in the ’80s, celebrating true love, simple pleasures and American pride.

-Celebrating true love, simple pleasures and American pride, The Boot counts down ten of the songs that made the ’80s a musical decade to remember.
+The Boot counts down 10 of the country songs that made the ’80s a musical decade to remember.

-Pining for four former flames (including one named 'Dimples') living in various cities throughout the Lone Star State, George sang this all the way to No. 1 in 1987, right after his chart-topping hit about oceanfront property in Arizona.
-After leaving all his exes wondering of his whereabouts after breaking their hearts -- it's rumored he's passed away -- George reveals he's "alive and well in Tennessee."
+Pining for four former flames (including one named 'Dimples') living in various cities throughout the Lone Star State, Strait sang this song all the way to No. 1 in 1987, right after his chart-topping hit about oceanfront property in Arizona.
+After leaving all his exes wondering of his whereabouts after breaking their hearts -- it's rumored he's passed away -- Strait reveals he's "alive and well in Tennessee."

 No doubt played at countless weddings in the late '80s, this assurance of eternal bliss brought the band its first hit in the pop world in 1987.
-With promises of love "till the sun doesn't shine" and "till time stands still," this everlasting love song still finds a home on the airwaves today.
+With promises of love "'til the sun doesn't shine" and "'til time stands still," this everlasting love song still finds a home on the airwaves today.

 This 1987 Grammy winner about enduring love moves from youth to old age.
 Promising "forever" love 12 times throughout the song, the uptempo hit was a romantic backdrop for country line dances all across America.

-This anthemic 1981 song, featuring guest vocals by George Jones, pays homage to Barbara's country roots in an era when all her friends were "digging rock 'n' roll an' rhythm 'n' blues."
+This anthemic 1981 song, featuring guest vocals by George Jones, pays homage to Mandrell's country roots in an era when all her friends were "digging rock 'n' roll an' rhythm and blues."
 The second single off her 'Live' album, it's credited with helping her take home the trophy for Entertainer of the Year at the 1981 CMA Awards.

 This classic love ballad says that words aren't necessary between two people in love.
-Reaching No. 1 in 1988, less than six months before Keith's untimely death from alcohol poisoning, it became a Top 5 hit for Alison Krauss and Union Station, who recorded it in 1994 as part of a Keith Whitley tribute album.
+Reaching No. 1 in 1988, less than six months before Whitley's untimely death from alcohol poisoning, it became a Top 5 hit for Alison Krauss and Union Station, who recorded it in 1994 as part of a Whitley tribute album.
 More recently, in 1999, Irish singer Ronan Keating brought it back to life in the UK, both releasing it as a single and performing it for the 'Notting Hill' soundtrack.

-Recorded more than 300 times, by everyone from Elvis Presley to Fantasia Barrino, the 1982 song became one of Willie Nelson's biggest hits.
+Recorded more than 300 times, by everyone from Elvis Presley to Fantasia Barrino, this 1982 song became one of Nelson's biggest hits.
 Admitting there were "little things I should have said and done," the song longs for someone whose "sweet love" may have already moved on.

-The song, penned by Lee, became a Top 10 hit in 1984 and saw a huge resurgence after the devastating events of Sept.
-11, 2001.
+The song, penned by Greenwood, became a Top 10 hit in 1984 and saw a huge resurgence after the devastating events of 9/11.
 Suddenly, the 17-year-old track became a mainstay on radio again, with Americans embracing its patriotic message as never before.
 The tune experienced yet another revival in 2003, when American troops invaded Iraq.

-In one of the most tragic love songs ever written, a lovelorn man who promised he would love a woman till he died managed to kept his oath -- loving her until "they placed a wreath upon his door."
-The song resonated with listeners and won a Grammy, an ACM award, and a CMA Award for Song of the Year in both 1980 and 1981.
+In one of the most tragic love songs ever written, a lovelorn man who promised he would love a woman until he died managed to kept his oath -- loving her until "they placed a wreath upon his door."
+The song resonated with listeners and won a Grammy, an ACM Award and a CMA Award for Song of the Year in both 1980 and 1981.